RHS Growing Guides

 Choosing

-There are two distinct types of squash – summer and winter.
-The fruits of summer squashes have a thin skin and (like courgettes) don’t store for long, while winter squashes, such as butternuts, can be stored for several months.
-Within each of these two types, there are various other categories based on fruit shape, including acorn squashes, patty pans and crooknecks, and there is a vast choice of varieties too, with fruits of various colours, sizes and flavours.
+There are two main types of squash – summer and winter.
+The fruits of summer squashes have a thin skin (like courgettes), are picked when young and don’t store for long, while winter squashes (like butternuts) are grown to maturity then stored for use into winter.
+There are various categories based on fruit shape, including acorn squashes, patty pans and crooknecks, and many varieties too, producing fruits of various colours, sizes and flavours.

 What and where to buy